j-proj/programming-problems/README.md

 # programming-problems
-programming problems from the book 'Programming Challenges, The Programming Contest Training Manual'
+Solutions to programming problems from the book 'Programming Challenges, The Programming Contest Training Manual'